-University disciplinary and termination procedures are found in the "The Code of Student Rights and Responsibilities" which may be viewed at http://www.missouristate.edu/judicial/12331.htm.
-Students have the right to follow the University's appeal process (http://www.missouristate.edu/judicial/12331.htm.
-Students have the right to follow the University's appeal process (http://www.missouristate.edu/judicial/12331.htm.
-Students have the right to follow the University's appeal process (http://www.missouristate.edu/policy/op3 04 28 gradeappealandacademicgrievances.htm) regarding any disciplinary sanction received.
+University disciplinary and termination procedures are found in the "The Code of Student Rights and Responsibilities".
+Students have the right to follow the University's appeal process regarding any disciplinary sanction received.
 Students who fail to meet the remediation plan criteria or are dismissed from the Program are not eligible for readmission into the OT Program.